chinmaykrishnroy/QTube/.venv/share/doc/yt_dlp/README.txt

 with --username and --password) in order not to pass credentials as command line arguments on every yt-dlp execution and prevent tracking plain text passwords in the shell command history.
 You can achieve this using a .netrc file on a per-extractor basis.
-For that you will need to create a .netrc file in --netrc-location and restrict permissions to read/write by only you:
+For that, you will need to create a .netrc file in --netrc-location and restrict permissions to read/write by only you:

     touch ${HOME}/.netrc
     chmod a-rwx,u+rw ${HOME}/.netrc

-After that you can add credentials for an extractor in the following format, where extractor is the name of the extractor in lowercase:
+After that, you can add credentials for an extractor in the following format, where extractor is the name of the extractor in lowercase:

     machine <extractor> login <username> password <password>